GSA/automate.fedramp.gov/content/documentation/sap/3-working-with-oscal-files.md

 {{</ highlight >}}

-The system\'s authorization date, purpose, and description have not historically been displayed in the SAP but must be present in the SAP for the SAR to reference.
+The system's authorization date, purpose, and description have not historically been displayed in the SAP but must be present in the SAP for the SAR to reference.

 Include the system name in the title field, and the system description in the description field.
-Add FedRAMP Extension properties to capture the system\'s short name as \"title-short\", FedRAMP-assigned system identifier as \"system-id" and describe the system\'s purpose in
+Add FedRAMP Extension properties to capture the system's short name as `title-short`, FedRAMP-assigned system identifier as `system-id` and describe the system's purpose in `purpose`.
-\"purpose\".

-Also include the \"import-profile\" extension and supply either a URI to the profile externally or a URI fragment with the UUID of the SAP resource containing the relevant profile details.
+Also include the `import-profile` extension and supply either a URI to the profile externally or a URI fragment with the UUID of the SAP resource containing the relevant profile details.

-In addition to defining the system here, SAP tools must place other relevant SSP information in the SAP\'s metadata and local-definitions section as needed for the SAP to reference this information, essentially treating all relevant SSP content as \"missing\" from an OSCAL perspective.
+In addition to defining the system here, SAP tools must place other relevant SSP information in the SAP's metadata and local-definitions section as needed for the SAP to reference this information, essentially treating all relevant SSP content as `missing` from an OSCAL perspective.

 The relevant sections of this guide describe how to represent missing